mroderick/PubSubJS/README.md

 ## Key features

 * Dependency free
-* Synchronization decoupling
+* synchronisation decoupling
 * ES3 compatible.
 PubSubJS should be able to run everywhere that can execute JavaScript.
 Browsers, servers, ebook readers, old phones, game consoles.
 * AMD / CommonJS module support
 * No modification of subscribers (jQuery custom events modify subscribers)
-* Easy to understand and use (thanks to synchronization decoupling)
+* Easy to understand and use (thanks to synchronisation decoupling)
 * Small(ish), less than 1kb minified and gzipped

 ## Getting PubSubJS